NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

 --tr <float>
     Set the output file resolution (ground sample distance) in target georeferenced units per pixel.
+This may be in degrees or meters, depending on your projection.
 The center of each output pixel will be at integer multiples of this grid size (hence the output image will extend for an additional half a pixel at each edge).